testingstories/testingstories/haroonsheikh/HAROON_SHEIKH.md

 ## Knowing the application and test requirements

 Whether you're a black-box tester or a white-box tester, it's important to know the requirements of an application to test and it’s even more important to discuss the test requirements.
-"What are the test requirements?" has been on top of my "feature kick-off" templates to discuss in planning how this new feature can be developed with testability in mind.
+"What are the test requirements?" has been on top of my "feature/story kick-off" template to discuss during planning how this new feature can be developed with testability in mind.
 In my experience, I have found that testable features of an application are easy and less costly to maintain with less regressions.

 I have worked on several projects where there are no requirements documented or it's just a "bad requirement" which makes it difficult to test with confidence as there's a bunch of assumptions and no baseline.
 When requirements are not clear, it’s good practice to handle these situations with plenty of exploratory testing prioritizing user experience.